geekwisdom/gwClock/README.md

     theform.BackColor = Color.Black
     theform.TransparencyKey = Color.Black

  Any items that are black will effectivly be replaced by the background making the item transparent.

  The degree of replacement is controlled by the Opacity Value.
 A value between 0 and 1 where (1 = Fully Opaque, and 0 = Fully Transparent).
 To allow the user the ability to control the level of transparency I use a simple trackbar, and as the trackbar changes so does the opacity.

-    Private Sub TrackBar1_Scroll(sender As Object, e As EventArgs) Handles TrackBar1.Scroll ' cls.TrackBar1_Scroll(Me, sender)
-            Me.Opacity = sender.Value / 100 '+ 0.01
+    Private Sub TrackBar1_Scroll(sender As Object, e As EventArgs) Handles TrackBar1.Scroll Me.Opacity = sender.Value / 100 '+ 0.01
             Me.Text = Me.Opacity
     End Sub